 In some instances it has been necessary for the IEA Secretariat to estimate some data; explanations of the estimates are provided in the country notes.
-For more information on fuel-specific methodologies, please refer to the various IEA information books.
-Energy data reported for 2019 (shown as 2019p) in the final release are provisional supply data based on submissions received in early 2020 and on monthly submissions to the IEA from member countries.
+For more information on fuel-specific methodologies, please refer to the IEA information publications (Oil information, Natural Gas information, Coal information, Electricity information and Renewables information).
+Energy data reported for 2020 (shown as 2020p) in the final release are provisional supply and demand data based on submissions received in early 2021 and on monthly submissions to the IEA from member countries.